Sophie-Gaëlle Martin

 Resilient, her heroines and heroes nevertheless always display, despite adversity, that certain brazen and sexy je-ne-sais-quoi of the No Future spirit of the late 20th century.

-By confronting her characters with the collapse of systemic or psychological structures that kept them in a certain form of alienation, Sofigael M. probes the human psyche and its search for meaning.
+By confronting her characters with the collapse of the systemic or psychological structures that kept them in a certain form of alienation, Sofigael M. probes the human psyche and its search for meaning.

 Unstable acrobats suspended between two worlds, these beings ultimately fracture and tip into an alternative reality.